luk3yx/minetest-scriptblocks/README.md

 ### Digiline Sender

 These are the polar opposites of the Digiline Receivers - they will send the data contained in @info on the specified channel.

+### Type blocks

+The type blocks deal with the basic types of the system - strings, numbers, booleans, and tables (called objects in this mod).
+You can use the GET TYPE block to get the type of the current @info, and you can use the NUMBER LITERAL and STRING LITERAL blocks to set @info to a set value (even the string "@info" itself - the automatic substitution system isn't applied here).